-How to find where a component is used in your BOMs: Arena PLM vs. Excel
+How to find where a component is used in your BOM: Arena PLM vs. Spreadsheets

-How do you find where a component is used in your BOMs in Excel?
+How do you find where a component is used in your BOMs in spreadsheets?

 How do you check where a component is used in your BOMs in Arena PLM?

-When comparing Arena’s BOM management capabilities with Excel or Google Sheets, there’s simply no competition.
-Better where-used functionality is built into PLM, helping you make informed part choices and save time searching through spreadsheets.
+When comparing Arena’s BOM management capabilities with Excel or Google Sheets—it’s no contest.
+Arena’s where-used functionality helps you make informed decisions about which components you should use in your design without cumbersome searching through spreadsheets.

 If you’re not ready to make the jump to Arena PLM with full BOM management capabilities, consider using our free BOM template.